compucorp/civihr-docs/docs/manage-teams/manage-teams.md

 ![image](../img/manage-teams-4.png)

 Note: In CiviHR 1.6, the restrictions to staff data apply to the CiviHR staff record.
-Local/regional HR manager permissions will still be able to see information about users outside of their locations and regions in the Tasks and Assignments, and Reports modules.
+Local/regional HR manager permissions will still be able to see information about users outside of their locations and regions in the Tasks and Workflows, and Reports modules.
 The access restrictions will be extended to these modules in a later release.